The 6 Best Dog Running Leash (Hands-Free) in 2021

 A really important thing to note is comfort.
 Some harnesses have a tendency to dig into your dog’s armpit and cause chafing.
 Be sure to pick a comfortable, padded harness for your dog that also allows for adjusting, as some settings may be too tight for your particular pup.

-How to run safe with your dog
+How to run safely with your dog